dgurudot/tg/help/en-US/HELP-ADMIN-LEGACY-TOOLS.md

 ## Good to know

 **Setup covers some of this:** Staff & access, Groups & features and Messaging in Setup do the same jobs with review and a record.
 Prefer them where they fit.
-See Setup (`setup.md`).
+See Setup.